qijia00/Selenium_WebDriverJs/README.md

    https://www.youtube.com/watch?v=PoRJizFvM7s

 ## To execute:
+- To run 00AsyncAwait.js:
-- from PowerShell, under the directory has the xyz.js file, do "node xyz.js".
+   - from PowerShell, under the directory has the 00AsyncAwait.js file, do "node 00AsyncAwait.js".
    - from VSCode, click Debug button to execute or debug, or run in VSCode terminal (same as run from PowerShell).
+- To run 01Moncha.js:
+   - from VSCode, View - Terminal, from the directory that has 01Moncha.js file, do "npm run moncha_test" (moncha_test is defined in package.json file with 2 seconds time out).